Eric Grosse

 N2VI radio callsign allocated to me by the FCC

-I'm currently working with people in strategic risk reduction, the diplomacy term for trying to avoid world war three.
-Under the umbrella of the CATALINK project, I argue for building a multi-lateral open-source version of the classic Moscow - Washington hotline, so that national leaders have fewer misunderstandings.
+This was motivated by working with people in strategic risk reduction, the diplomacy term for trying to avoid world war three.
+Under the umbrella of the CATALINK project, I argued for building a multi-lateral open-source version of the classic Moscow - Washington hotline, so that national leaders have fewer misunderstandings.
+But the geopolitical situation has turned unfavorable for non-proliferation.

 I retired in 2017 from the role of Google's VP Security & Privacy Engineering, after ten wonderful years working with a team of passionate and talented people committed to being good stewards of our users' data.
 There is a workshop keynote that reflects on some of that experience and recently I wrote a screed on our experience with authentication.